Simple Adaptive Estimation of Quadratic Functionals in Nonparametric IV Models: Rate Adaptive Estimation

-\end{enumerate} \end{corollary} Corollary \ref{coro:adapt} shows that our data-driven choice of tuning parameter can lead to fully adaptive rate-optimal estimation of $f(h_0)$ for both the severely ill-posed case and the regular mildly ill-posed case, while it has to pay a price of extra $\sqrt{\log n}$ factor for the irregular mildly ill-posed case.
-We note that when $\zeta =0$ in the mildly ill-posed case, the NPIV model (\ref{npiv:model}) becomes the regression model with $X=W$.
-Thus our result is in agreement with the findings of \cite{efromovich1996} who showed that one must pay a factor of $\sqrt{\log n}$ penalty in adaptive estimation of a quadratic functional of unknown density and regression functions when $p \leq d/4$.
+Theorem \ref{thm:adaptive} shows that our data-driven choice of the key sieve dimension can lead to fully adaptive rate-optimal estimation of $f(h_0)$ for both the severely ill-posed case and the regular mildly ill-posed case, while it has to pay a price of an extra $\sqrt{\log n}$ factor for the irregular mildly ill-posed case (i.e., when $p\leq a+d/4$).
+We note that when $a =0$ in the mildly ill-posed case, the NPIV model (\ref{npiv:model}) becomes the regression model with $X=W$.
+Thus our result is in agreement with the theory in \cite{efromovich1996}, which showed that one must pay a factor of $\sqrt{\log n}$ penalty in adaptive estimation of a quadratic functional in a Gaussian white noise model when $p \leq d/4$.

+In adaptive estimation of a nonparametric regression function $\E[Y|X=\cdot ]=h(\cdot)$, it is known that Lepski method has the tendency of choosing small sieve dimension, and hence may not perform well in empirical work.
+We wish to point out that due to the ill-posedness of the NPIV model (\ref{npiv:model}), the optimal sieve dimension for estimating $f(h_0)$ is smaller than the optimal sieve dimension for estimating $f(\E[Y|X=\cdot])$.
+Therefore, we suspect that our simple adaptive estimator of a quadratic functional of a NPIV function will perform well in finite samples.